mapanet/NSE/docs/01_Import_AMAI.md

 - UTF‑8 without BOM
 - TAB delimiter

-Note: TAB is used for convenience, but comma (,) may be used if BULK INSERT is configured with the appropriate FIELDTERMINATOR.
+Note: TAB is used for my personal convenience, you can comma delimiter, just correct BULK INSERT to the appropriate FIELDTERMINATOR = ','.
+(the reason always I use TAB since some Mexican data come with " in names, some also can have only one " so with CSV as TAB is easy to debug).

 ## 1.8 Create Final AMAI SQL Table in MS SQL Server 2022